Palomar COMMUNITY COLLEGE

 Reading Wednesday: Ch 15: Wars of Religion and the Clash of World views

-Reading Monday Ch 16: State Building and the Search for Order : How to Interpret Primary Sources and Working with Primary sources– See WRITING TOOLS FOLDER on BB
+Reading Monday Ch 16: State Building and the Search for Order : How to Interpret Primary Sources and Working with Primary sources– See WRITING TOOLS FOLDER on CANVAS

 Reading Wednesday: In Class: Discussion Primary Sources: Session 1 .
-See PRIMARY SOURCE MATERIALS folder BB.
+See PRIMARY SOURCE MATERIALS folder CANVAS.

 Watch before Wednesday: “NIST: Colloquium Series: The Quest to Measure Longitude.”
 See IMAGES AND SOUNDS folder